eddluis/Electrical-Transformers-Android/README.md

-# projetoConversaoAndroid
+Electrical Transformers Java Android
-App for calculating electrical transformer parameters and graphs
+App for calculating electrical transformer parameters for mobile using Java for Android